CBielstein/cbielstein.github.io/themes/hugo-lodi-theme/README.md

 date: {{ .Date }}
 draft: false

-# Write the content of your case study below the three dashed lines.
+# Write the content of your project below the three dashed lines.
 You can use markdown and raw HTML.
 ---

 ```